-This prospectus relates to the offer, from time to time, up to \$300,000,000 worth of our securities, on terms to be determined at the time of the offering.
-There is \$202,485,750 of securities available for issuance under this prospectus as a result of our issuance of 2,875,000 shares of our common stock in May 2016 for a total of \$43,901,250 and our issuance of 3,220,000 shares of our common stock in November and December 2016 for a total of \$53,613,000.
+We may offer, from time to time, up to \$300,000,000 worth of our securities, on terms to be determined at the time of the offering.
+There are \$231,000,000 of securities available for issuance under this prospectus as a result of our issuance of our 6.000% notes due 2024 (the "2024 Notes") in February 2019 for an aggregate principal amount of \$69,000,000.
 Our securities may be offered at prices and on terms to be disclosed in one or more prospectus supplements.

 We may sell or otherwise issue shares of common stock at a discount to net asset value per share at prices approximating market value less selling expenses upon approval, in certain circumstances, of our board of directors, including a majority of our directors that are not "interested persons" of the Company, as defined in the 1940 Act.
-On June 2, 2016, our stockholders voted to allow us to issue common stock at a price below net asset value per share for a period of one year ended on the earlier of June 2, 2017 or the date of our 2017 Annual Meeting of Stockholders.
-We expect to present to our stockholders a similar proposal at our 2017 Annual Meeting of Stockholders.
+On June 7, 2018, our stockholders voted to allow us to issue common stock at a price below net asset value per share for a period of one year ended on the earlier of June 7, 2019 or the date of our 2019 Annual Meeting of Stockholders.
+We expect to present to our stockholders a similar proposal at our 2019 Annual Meeting of Stockholders.
 See "Sales of Common Stock Below Net Asset Value" in this prospectus and in any accompanying prospectus supplement, if applicable.
 Sales or other issuances of common stock at prices below net asset value per share dilute the interests of existing stockholders, have the effect of reducing our net asset value per share and may reduce our market price per share.